| | |

 Specific

-A clearly defined project objective is the first step towards effective communication.
-Before the team starts work, it should be ensured that all members understand the project goals and can align themselves with them.
+A clearly defined project goal is the first step towards effective communication.
+Before the team starts work, it should be ensured that all members understand the project objectives and can align themselves with them.

 A specific goal answers the questions “What?”, “Who?” and “Why?”.
 It is important that the objective is formulated clearly and unambiguously so that everyone involved understands exactly what is to be achieved.